department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 [Find out how to apply for a discharge upgrade](/discharge-upgrade-instructions/)<br/>
 [Learn about the VA Character of Discharge review process](/discharge-upgrade-instructions/#other-options)

-### Can I be buried in Arlington National Cemetery?
+### Eligibility for burial in Arlington National Cemetery

-We can't determine your eligibility for burial in Arlington National Cemetery because the United States Army maintains this cemetery.
-Please work with your funeral home director to contact Arlington National Cemetery at <a href="tel:+18779078585">877-907-8585</a> for their eligibility information.
+We can't determine eligibility for burial in Arlington National Cemetery because the United States Army maintains this cemetery.
+Please work with a funeral home director to contact Arlington National Cemetery at <a href="tel:+18779078585">877-907-8585</a> for their eligibility information.

 ------